launchdarkly-labs/rg-proxy-demo/README.md

 1. Clone this git repo.
 1. In your LD project, create the following resources (see our [docs](rg-instructions) for more information):
     1. `request` context kind.
+Make sure to enable it for experiments!
+It does not need to be the default, though.
     1. `http-errors` metric.
-The metric must be enabled for experiments if you want to use it for a Guarded Rollout.
+It should be set up with the `metric-key` and `event-key` both equal to `http-errors`, as "Percentage of `request` units that sent the event, where `lower is better` including units that did not send any events, and setting their value to 0", and with the `conversion: binary` metric kind.
     1. `service-proxy-host` feature flag.
 This should be a multivariate feature flag and its values should be the hostnames of the two containers.
 If you're using the default settings here, they should be `service-blue` and